Add these u-pick apple orchards to your fall bucket list

 Apples abound in the Evergreen State, and September is prime picking season.
-Celebrate fall with a trip to a nearby apple picking orchard to get your own delicious, juicy fruit (whether it comes in your CSA or not) straight from the tree.
+Celebrate fall with a trip to a nearby apple-picking orchard to get your own delicious, juicy fruit straight from the tree.
 Grab your boots and baskets and head to one of these local (and not-so-local) apple orchards to have your own quintessential autumn adventure.

 Swans Trail Farms

-Swans Trail Farms includes five acres of apple trees in picturesque Snohomish.
-Expect the orchard's delicious apple crop in late September, including everyone's favorite Honeycrisps followed by Jonagolds later in the season (they’re great for home-baked treats, like apple pies and apple dumplings).
-The farm is open daily from 10 a.m. to 6 p.m. during the apple season, and they will provide bags for families to use while picking.
+Swans Trail Farms includes five acres of over 4,000 apple trees in picturesque Snohomish.
+Expect the orchard’s delicious apple crop in mid-September, including everyone’s favorite Honeycrisps followed by Jonagolds later in the season (they’re great for home-baked treats, like apple pies and apple dumplings).
 We love the ease of this sweet orchard where trees are kept small so everyone in the family can grab fruit straight from the tree.
 Not sure which fruits are ripe for the picking?
 Farmers greet visitors at the orchard to teach you all about how to pick the perfect apple.

 7301 Rivershore Rd.